MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-deployment-migration.md

 ---
-title: Windows Hello for Business Deployment Known Issues
+title: Migrating Between Windows Hello For Business Deployment Types
-description: A Troubleshooting Guide for Known Windows Hello for Business Deployment Issues
+description: A guide outlining the different Windows Hello deployment types, which migrations are supported, and how to migrate
 keywords: identity, PIN, biometric, Hello, passport
 params: siblings_only
 ms.prod: m365-security